-The per capita income in Malvern in 2010 was $40,779, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $163,116 for a family of four.
-However, Malvern contains both very wealthy and poor people as well.
+The per capita income in Malvern in 2018 was $68,616, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $274,464 for a family of four.

+Malvern is a somewhat ethnically-diverse borough.
 The people who call Malvern home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Malvern residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Malvern include German, Italian, English, and Dutch.
+The greatest number of Malvern residents report their race to be White, followed by Asian.
+Important ancestries of people in Malvern include Irish, Italian, German, English, and Polish.

 The most common language spoken in Malvern is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Japanese.